Kansa Wand Hoax or Healing? The Truth About This Ayurvedic Beauty Tool

 Restores pH balance ❌ No scientific proof - Skin pH is regulated by sebum & skincare

-Reduces wrinkles ❌ Unproven - No clinical studies confirm this from kansa metal.
-However, copper is essential for collagen production, which supports skin firmness when absorbed through skincare, not massage tools.
+Reduces wrinkles ❌ Unproven – No clinical studies confirm wrinkle reduction from a Kansa wand.
+Copper supports collagen production when used in skincare ingredients, not massage tools.

 Improves circulation ✅ True - Massage increases blood flow, regardless of what is used.